urbanopt/urbanopt.github.io/README.md

 A feature refers to a single object in a district energy analysis such as a building, district, system etc. The feature file includes all data for all the features and is written by a third part user interface, in this case in the GeoJSON format.
-Currently, the Simulation Mapper can be used for mapping the *Building* feature_type.
+In version 0.1.0, the Simulation Mapper only supports mapping the *Building* feature_type.

 The URBANopt GeoJSON Example Project includes a default Simulation Mapper Class to translate an URBANopt GeoJSON Feature to an OpenStudio Model.